The California tsunami threat is real. The 7.0 earthquake is a wake-up call to prepare - ExBulletin

 “If you are on shore or in port and you feel the quake, immediately move inland or go to higher ground.
 If strong tremors last for 20 seconds or longer, everyone within the tsunami evacuation zone should evacuate,” the California Geological Survey says.
 “As soon as it is safe to do so.”

 The National Weather Service operates two tsunami warning centers, intended to monitor tsunamis and the earthquakes they may cause, to send tsunami alerts.
-To get official notifications of a tsunami warning, sign up for text message alerts from your local government, get a battery-operated National Oceanic and Atmospheric Administration weather radio, or listen to automated television, radio, or phone announcements.
+To get official notifications of a tsunami warning, sign up for text message alerts from your local government, get a battery-operated NOAA weather radio, or listen to automated TV, radio, or phone announcements.

 How should you act after a tsunami warning?